erinaldosouza/app-simple-crud-ms/README.md

 That's a simple demo app using Spring Boot and Aerospike.

 ## What does it do?
-It identifies the device used to access the API and records it on Aerospike.
+It identifies the device used to access the API and stores the device information on Aerospike.

 ## How can I set it?